basho/basho_docs/content/riak/kv/2.1.4/developing/usage/search.md

 ## Setup

-Riak Search 2.0 is an integration of Solr (for indexing and querying) and Riak (for storage and distribution).
-There are a few points of interest that a user of Riak Search will have to keep in mind in order to properly store and later query for values.
+Riak search 2.0 is an integration of Solr (for indexing and querying) and Riak (for storage and distribution).
+There are a few points of interest that a user of Riak search will have to keep in mind in order to properly store and later query for values.

 1. **Schemas** explain to Solr how to index fields